-Who Are the Primary Users of ERP Systems?
+Who Are the Primary Users

 How Enterprise Resource Planning Benefits Departments Across Industries